plotly/dash/CONTRIBUTING.md

 - [ ] `git status` shows that there are no unexpected changes.
 - [ ] `dash/version.py` is at the correct version.

+### Release Step
+- `python setup.py sdist` to build.
+- `twine upload dist/<the_version_you_just_built>` to upload to PyPi.

 ### Post-Release checklist
 - [ ] You have closed all issues that this pull request solves, and commented the new version number users should install.
-- [ ] You have created an issue about documenting the new feature or change and you have added it to the [Documentation] project.
+- [ ] If significant enough, you have created an issue about documenting the new feature or change and you have added it to the [Documentation] project.
-- [ ] You have created a pull request in `dash-docs` with the new release of your feature by editing that project's [`requirements.txt` file](https://github.com/plotly/dash-docs/blob/master/requirements.txt) and you have assigned `@chriddyp` to review.
+- [ ] You have created a pull request in [Dash Docs] with the new release of your feature by editing that project's [`requirements.txt` file](https://github.com/plotly/dash-docs/blob/master/requirements.txt) and you have assigned `@chriddyp` to review.

 ## Financial Contributions